 - remembering that your day sets up your night (getting your heart rate up in the earlier parts of the day, eating a wide variety of different coloured real food, avoiding stimulants, particularly later in the day)

 There is much more to cover on this topic and especially now, worries may be keeping you up.
-I will do a facebook live video on my page with further tips and advice around getting to sleep, what to do if you’re wakeful during the night.
-Feel free to post any questions here.
+I have done facebook live videos on my page with further tips and advice around getting to sleep, what to do if you’re wakeful during the night.

 8. Add Movement

 Add positive movement into your day.
 Your body is designed to move and not only does physical movement improve your health, most importantly it’s great for your mental health.

 Make sure you get movement in every day.
 This could be what you think of as a typical “workout” or even just a simple “snack on exercise” for 4 minutes a day.
 This concept is all about fitting short bursts of movement in as an uplifting and integrated part of your day.
 Check out my 2018 TED talk on this concept and feel free to check out the examples 1 and 2 minute videos in the videos tab of the facebook page for instant ideas you can use at home or the office.